What maintained schools must publish online

 School contact details

-Your school’s website must include:
+Your school’s website must include the following:

 - your school’s name